BxCppDev/Bayeux/source/bxmctools/examples/ex01/README.rst

  * Description:

-   This  example illustrates  how to  use the mctools Geant4 engine to simulate radioactive decays from a given location in a virtual geometry and track the Monte-Carlo particles.
+   This  example illustrates  how to  use the mctools Geant4 engine (from the ``mctools_g4`` library) to simulate Co-60 radioactive decays from a given location in a virtual geometry and track the Monte-Carlo particles.

    It is first shown how to use the ``geomtools_check_setup`` utility